 Southern University at Shreveport currently provides loans to students through the William D. Ford Direct Loan Program.
 Direct loans are provided by the federal government, rather than a commercial lending institution.
-The University's Office of Student Financial Aid administers the loans; determines the student's loan eligibility; approves the loan; confirms the promissory note, when necessary; receives the funds from the federal government; and credits the loan amount directly to the student's University student account.
+The University's Office of Student Financial Aid administers the loans; determines your loan eligibility; approves the loan; confirms the promissory note, when necessary; receives the funds from the federal government; and credits the loan amount directly to your University student account.